 [Article updated October 29, 2017 with some clarifications]

 If you, like me, occasionally use a high gain distortion pedal, you know that these are notoriously noisy when the pedal is on and you are not playing.
-At one point it just got too much for me and I decided to… Continue reading
+At one point it just… Continue reading

 The list below represents my accumulated experiences with building pedal boards through the last 15-20 years.
 I do not make any claims that the list is anywhere near complete, but if you follow it, you should not be too far off.

 This list also applies to most commercial pedalboards (Pedal Train, Emma Amarhyll, T-Rex Tonetrunk etc.).